WebOfTrustInfo/rwot7-toronto/draft-documents/convincing-dad.md

 How to Convince Dad\* of the Importance of Self-Sovereign Identity
 ==================================================================

-### \* and your sister and your daughter and your best friend and your nephew and yourself
+### \* and your sister and your daughter and your best friend and your nephew

 Abstract
 --------

 One of the major problems with bootstrapping self-sovereign identity is that it requires adoption by a large number of people.
-Pushing self-sovereign identity from the top down is most likely to result in a technology that’s not actually used, while instead encouraging the average person to demand self-sovereign identity from the bottom up will result in the organic development of a vibrant, well-utilized decentralized web ecosystem.
+Pushing self-sovereign identity from the top-down is most likely to result in a technology that’s not actually used, but instead encouraging the average person to demand self-sovereign identity from the bottom-up will result in the organic development of a vibrant, well-utilized decentralized web-of-trust ecosystem.

 This paper addresses that need by offering arguments to a variety of people who might be reluctant to use self-sovereign identity, uninterested in its possibilities, or oblivious to the dangers of centralization.
+By focusing on the needs of real people, we hope to also encourage developers, engineers, and software business owners to create the apps that will address their reluctance and fulfill their needs, making self-sovereign identity a reality.

 Introduction
 ------------

--   SECTION 1: THE INTRO

--   Objective:

-    -   To portray the importance of Self-sovereign identity for the mainstream audience

-    -   To drive adoption

-    -   Envision use-cases based on technology not so far in the future.

--   Five individuals living in the first world over a variety of age groups and profiles

-    -   Why these five people? \[Spectrum of first-world society, who can drive adoption\]

--   In many cases, we can give examples of existing tech specifics, what is lacking is interoperable layers ?

-    -   Some of these uses of DIDs are immediately available, but some require development

-    -   Aim for developers to start thinking about implementations

--   A self-sovereign identity can create a Paradigm shift in an data-centric world!!!!

--   SECTION 2: A Few Definitions

-    -   Self-sovereign identity as a concept

-    -   DIDs

-    -   Decentralized computing / web

-    -   Verifiable credential
+Cogito ergo sum — I think, therefore I am.

+\~René Descartes

+Identity is a uniquely human concept; however modern society view this concept of identity as state-issued credentials such as driver’s license and social security cards, which suggests a person can lose his very identity if a state revokes his credentials or even if he just crosses state borders. **I think, but I am not**.

+\~ Christopher Allen

+The possibility of losing your identity is a serious problem in the digital world.
+Vloggers could lose their identities if YouTube closes their accounts, while common internet citizens like you and me could loss a big part of our life if Facebook revokes our credentials.
+As digital accounts become a major part of our identities, we need a paradigm that allows us to bring identity back under our control.

+Self-sovereign identity seeks to be that new model, creating a paradigm shift in an increasingly data-governed world.
+It puts the individual in control of her identity and prioritizes her privacy.
+It does so by acting as the root anchor for an individual’s data stream, permitting an individual to manage, store, and control her own data and life.
+It could become a ubiquitous technology that affects the lives of billions on a daily basis.

+This runs counter to the traditional model for online identity, designed from the perspective of the corporation and government, with the needs of the individual being secondary.
+In the age of ‘Surveillance Capitalism’, personal data is typically abused by large corporations in the never-ending quest for profit, disregarding user privacy and inadequately safeguarding user data.
+The Equifax hack in late 2017 and the Cambridge Analytica scandal highlight the risks of large, centralized databases of personal information (i.e. honeypots of data), which present high-value targets for hackers.

+But how to we convince the average person to move from the old, centralized model to the new, self-sovereign model?
+We think that this requires proactively fulfilling their needs.
+To highlight these needs, we’ve created case studies for five people who could be served by self-sovereign identity, if they were only aware of its possibilities.
+They are:

+-   Your dad, who is preparing for retirement;

+-   Your sister, who is a world traveller;

+-   Your daughter, who is a reckless social media user;

+-   Your best friend, who is a content creator; and

+-   Your nephew, who runs a convenience store.

+These five people represent a spectrum of use-cases and applications, meant to portray some of the monumental possibilities of self-sovereign identity in the not-so-distant future.
+They are concentrated in the developed world, because we believe that is where adoption of self-sovereign identity will begin.
+Some of these use cases are possible now, while others will require a more fully fleshed-out web-of-trust ecosystem.

 Your Dad is Preparing for Retirement
 ------------------------------------

 Dad is getting ready to retire, which has him thinking more about his financial security.
-So much of it is online now!
+So much is online now!
 He has to use his laptop computer to pay some of his bills from his bank account, and he looks at his retirement accounts through his browser too!
 He has a few different logins and passwords, because the different institutions have different requirements.
 He keeps them written down on a yellow post-it that he hides in his desk drawer.

-Recently, he’s become paranoid about having his money stolen because his best friend got phished by someone claiming that their Microsoft Windows installation needed updating, which let the hackers install a keylogger on their computer and steal some money.
+Recently, Dad’s become paranoid about having his money stolen because his best friend got phished by someone claiming that their Microsoft Windows installation needed updating, which let the hackers install a keylogger on their computer and steal some money.

 Though Dad finally traded in his flip phone for a smartphone last year, he doesn’t use it for anything but reading news stories and text messages.

 *“I hate having to log into so many financial accounts.”*

 *The Problem.* Dad gets annoyed at all these confusing accounts and logins and passwords.
-He’d like to have a single account that accesses all of his financial services and he’d prefer to not even need a login and password for it.
+He’d like to have a single account that accesses all of his financial services and he’d prefer not to need a login and password for it at all.

-*The Solution.* Self-sovereign identity allows Dad to maintain separate and secure identity records on his smart phone.
-He accesses them using
-biometrics: he just looks at his computer’s camera, it scans his face, and then the smartphone verifies his identity to his laptop.
-This gives him access to all of his financial accounts, without needing to type login or password.
-An app on his computer consolidates all of the information from the accounts, and allows him to view his finances, write checks, and free up retirement money.
+*The Solution.* Using his self-sovereign identity, Dad can federate logins to various financial services.
+He accesses it using biometrics: he just looks at his smartphone’s camera, it scans his face, and then the smartphone verifies his identity to his laptop.
+This gives him access to all of his federated financial accounts without needing to type logins or passwords.
+An app on his laptop consolidates all of the information from the accounts and allows him to view his finances, write checks, and free up retirement money.

 *“I’m afraid someone will steal my money through some sort of fake login.”*

-*The Problem.* Dad is especially vulnerable to phishing attacks, in which someone obtains access to his financial accounts by pretending to represent the financial institution.
+*The Problem.* Dad is especially vulnerable to phishing attacks, in which someone obtains access to his financial account by pretending to represent the financial institution.
 He lives in constant fear about losing his nest egg: he is concerned that it is impossible to tell the difference between a legitimate representative and a scammer.